treeverse/lakeFS-hooks/README.md

    - we overwrite all the files in it
    - we add files but also delete all previous content

-In this case, if files were added or replaced, but some previous content remains, we consider it "dirty" and fail the commit
+In this case, if files were added or replaced, but some previous content remains, we consider it "dirty" and fail the commit.
+This check is smart enough to disregard empty files.

 Example usage as a pre-commit hook in lakeFS: